 RESIDENTS have told Wellington Town Council that they lay awake at night sometimes in fear that their homes will be flooded again.

-People from Ditchford Cottages, in Rockwell Green, attended the council’s environment committee meeting on February 19 to say how disappointed they were with the findings of a report which had recently been published into the terrible flooding of September 2023.
+People from Ditchford Cottages, in Rockwell Green, attended the council’s environment committee meeting on February 19 to say how disappointed they were with the findings of a report which had recently been published into the flooding of September 2023.

-“This report shows very little local knowledge of Wellington and doesn’t reflect the impact the flooding had on us.”
+One resident said: “This report shows very little local knowledge of Wellington and doesn’t reflect the impact the flooding had on us.”

-“The report is completely inadequate.
+And a third resident said: “The report is completely inadequate.
 I don’t sleep well when heavy rain is forecast.”

 Councillors sympathised with the residents and agreed with their views that the Section 19 report had not offered much support.